atee001/CUDA_JPEG/README.md

 # Documentation/Results

-The main code converts the input image into 512 x 512 and Grayscale.
-This avoids using zero padding in case the Image rows and columns are evenly divisibly by 8.
-Imporant!!
+Important!!
 Change the main code absolute path for the image near line 131:

 ![image](https://github.com/atee001/CUDA_JPEG/assets/80326381/39a0298d-a493-479d-8467-756cb2daa270)

+The main code resizes the input image into 512 x 512 and Grayscale.
+This avoids using zero padding in case the Image rows and columns are evenly divisibly by 8.

 To run the code type the following commands: